Language-Research-Technology/ldaca-website/content/news/posts/kalin-stefanov/index.md

 <br>

-**The partnership between Monash University and LDaCA aims to make Auslan data more accessible.
-How did you first hear about our work on Auslan data?**
+**How did you first hear about our work on Auslan data?**

+The first time I heard of LDaCA and its work on Auslan data was from A/Prof Louisa Willoughby while developing the project proposal.
 The partnership between Monash University and LDaCA on making Auslan data more accessible is instrumental in developing advanced Auslan-related technologies.
-The first time I heard of LDaCA and its work on Auslan data was from A/Prof Louisa Willoughby while developing the project proposal.

 <br>

 **You say that your project is “creating the largest Auslan dataset”.
 How does this relate to the existing datasets and the work of LDaCA?**

 The main focus of the project is the Auslan recogniser and generator; the dataset will be a useful by-product.
 The project starts with the available annotated Auslan data.
-The first-generation recogniser will enable the extension of that data with cost-effective annotation of unannotated data, e.g., through known and unknown sign localisation and discovery.
+The first-generation recogniser will enable the extension of that data with cost-effective annotation of unannotated data, e.g. through known and unknown sign localisation and discovery.
 This will facilitate bootstrapping for iterative improvement of the recogniser’s performance and robustness.
 On the other hand, the generator will produce potentially unlimited amounts of annotated synthetic data that could be very useful for computational modelling.
 It is important to note that this whole process is possible because of the existing datasets and the work of LDaCA.

 <br>